Originally published: 1850

 self-appointed, those who look on the masses of society as inept, incapable,

-and ignorant of what is best for them.
+of what is best for them.
 He notes that these self-same

 pontificators nevertheless defend (through equally uninformed circular